Co-Owner | Birth Doula | Postpartum Doula | Childbirth Educator | Photographer

-When my eldest was born in 2009 I realized that how our culture supports newborn families was broken.
+When my eldest was born in 2009 I realized that how our culture supports newborn families is badly broken.
 My husband and I were the first of our families and friends to have babies and it was a terribly isolating time.
 I remember wanting desperately to have someone to guide me through pregnancy and those early days – not to tell me what to do, but to help me find my own way.
 I mean, some days I could barely believe that they just handed us a baby and sent us on our merry way without so much as a parenting permit!

-I founded Two Rivers Childbirth in 2010 and since then my passion has been encouraging vibrant and resilient families in any way I could, whether that meant birth support, postpartum support or birth and breastfeeding education.
+I founded Two Rivers Childbirth in 2010 and since then my passion has been encouraging vibrant and resilient families in any way I could, whether that meant birth support, postpartum support or childbirth and breastfeeding education.
 I realized pretty quickly that what parents needed most was the community of OTHER PARENTS and the Two Rivers Village (originally called the Blue Ridge Village) was born.
 I love teaching, but I swoon when I get to watch parents learn for themselves, or even better, teach each other.
 I like my coffee strong and my community stronger.

 Babies are some of the most amazing people I’ve met, but it’s their parents I adore.
 We have so much to teach each other and I want to always honor the innate knowledge already inside us all.
 I am so honored to be invited to walk these journeys with new parents as that quiet, supportive guide.
 I never want a single parent to feel as alone as we did.